Installations

 Option 1: Compile using the Scipion environment.
 This method installs Xmipp with dependencies managed by Scipion and is the recomended way.

 Option 2: Compile the Xmipp alone.
 This method installs Xmipp with the required dependencies and versions defined by your environment or defaults.
+To install xmipp3-installer is required activate an environment, preferably the Scipion environment.

-Using Xmipp
+Using Xmipp in standalone

 Xmipp is installed in the build directory located in the same directory where the xmipp script is located.
 To run Xmipp standalone (without Scipion) and to set all necessary environment variables and paths to all Xmipp programs, you can simply run